Useful info for visitors

-The official language of Ukraine by legislature is Ukrainian, however, the majority of population (about 80%) speak Russian as their first language as the per centage of ethnic Russians is extremely high in Ukraine.
+Language.
+The official language of Ukraine by legislature is Ukrainian, however, the majority of population (about 60%) speak Russian as their first language.
 A vast majority of Ukrainians older than 30 don't speak any foreign languages and the same is true for many younger people (although you can find a bigger number of English speaking Ukrainians in age group of 18 to 25 years old).
-Hence, if you don't speak any Russian and planning on a trip to Ukraine it would be wise for you to hire a professional interpreter to avoid language barrier.
-However, if you like challenges and want to try to get by on your own, you will find English/Russian touristic phrase books available in most book shops and newspaper kiosks of Ukraine's cities.
+Hence, if you don't speak any Ukrainian and planning on a trip to Ukraine it would be wise for you to hire a professional interpreter to avoid language barrier.
+However, if you like challenges and want to try to get by on your own, you will find English/Ukrainian touristic phrase books available in most book shops.

+ATM.
+VISA, MasterCard.
 Most bigger restaurants and shops in Ukraine will take VISA or MasterCard without any problems.
 However, you can only pay cash for taxi, translation services, items you buy in local flee markets or small shops or cafes.
 So always having some cash on you is a wise thing.
-ATM machines (called "bankomats" in Russian) are plentiful in Ukraine's cities and towns.
+ATM machines are plentiful in Ukraine's cities and towns.
 You can find them in the streets almost everywhere.
 They will normally charge you the commission of about $3 for each withdrawal, so it's wiser to withdraw bigger amounts of money in order not to pay for a new transaction every time.

+Cell phone communication.
+Ukraine's international code is +380.
+Ukraine's cell phone operators (Vodafone, KyivStar, Lifecell).
 They use GSM network for cell phone communications in Ukraine.
 GSM is compatible with most cell phone standards used in Europe but totally incompatible with American phones which mostly use CDMA standard of network.
 So you will hardly be able to use an American cell phone in Ukraine.
 However, you can purchase a local cell phone at a reasonable price (starting with $50) and get a prepaid card of one of local operators to use with it.
 Unless you are planning to stay in Ukraine for a very long term (over several months), you don't need to get a phone with a contract.
 It is very easy to fill up your Ukrainian mobile phone balance using prepaid cards.
-The major and most popular operators used in the country are KievStar, Vodafone and Lifecell.
+The major and most popular operators used in the country are KyivStar, Vodafone and Lifecell.

 If you are on prescribed meds it's better to take them with you to Ukraine from your own country, as not all kinds of western pills and meds are licensed in Ukraine, hence they might not be available at local drug stores.